aksharbhagwandin/aksharbhagwandin/README.md

 ### Hi there 👋

 I spend most of my time building bespoke digital products.
+I am a firm believer in The Aggregation of Marginal Gains.

 I have been a product and interaction designer.
 I mainly focus on Java and JavaScript as I believe that if you know the fundamentals of a programming language it will be easy to grasp the concepts of another.